Part of The Complete Beginner’s Guide

 After a battle, you should have a “Researching progress” section on the results screen showing the planes that you flew, and progress towards upgrades for them:

-If you’ve completed any modification research, you may have further pop-up windows allowing you to purchase that modification and to pick the next component to start researching; if you skip that window, or want to check on upgrades at any time then you can access the modifications screen for a plane by clicking the “Modifications” icon with three bullets:
+If you’ve completed any modification research, you may have further pop-up windows allowing you to purchase that modification and to pick the next component to start researching; if you skip that window, or want to check on upgrades at any time then you can access the modifications screen for a plane by clicking the “Modifications” option (there’s a pop-up menu when you click on a plane, unlike the icons in this old screenshot):

 That brings up the available weapon and upgrade options: